LIKE ROSE TURTLE ERTLER COMMUNITY ARTS FACEBOOK PAGE HERE:

 Rose has worked at Gawith Villa and Milparinka disability services in Melbourne doing music with adults with intellectual disabilities.
 She has worked with groups as well as with individuals conducting a range of musical activities including songwriting, singing, guitar lessons, percussion and various recording projects.

-In 2012, Rose worked as a Program Manager at Wild@heART Community Arts running an arts respite program and working with an all-girl band The Wild Divas.
+In 2012, Rose worked as a Program Manager at Wild@heART Community Arts running an arts respite program for people with a disability and working with an all-girl band The Wild Divas.